romdnop/rfid_reader/README.md

 # About

-Attiny2313 RFID USB reader for 433MHz ID cards.
+Attiny2313 RFID USB reader for 125kHz ID cards.

 # Features

 * USB Interface
 * One layer PCB which makes it easy to make one at home
-* Small dimensions ()
+* Small dimensions (50x65x18mm)
+* 3 buttons to interface with
+* 3 LEDs to display status

 # Schematics